-Cariprazine is a medication that works in the brain to treat schizophrenia.
+Cariprazine is a medication that works in the brain to treat schizophrenia and bipolar disorder.
 It is also known as a second-generation antipsychotic (SGA) or atypical antipsychotic.
 Cariprazine rebalances dopamine and serotonin to improve thinking, mood, and behavior.

 Symptoms of schizophrenia include:

-This medication sheet will focus primarily on schizophrenia.
+This medication sheet will focus primairly on schizophrenia.
 More information on bipolar disorder can be found here.

 Schizophrenia requires long-term treatment.
 Do not stop taking cariprazine even when you feel better.

 With input from you, your health care provider will assess how long you will need to take the medication.

 Missing doses of cariprazine may increase your risk for a relapse in your symptoms.